danmanners/one-time-secret/README.md

 This project is loosely based on my [Non-Disclosure-Agreement](https://github.com/danmanners/non-disclosure-agreement) Python project, but written in Go.

+## What it can do

+- Store text
+- Store URLs and redirect
+- Store whatever you want

+## What it cannot do

+- Be highly-available
+- Persistently store anything

 ## To-Do

 - [ ] Add in Multiple User-Selectable Backends